 Got family visiting?
-This region is a beautiful place to show off to out-of-town guests.
+The Newcastle, NSW region is a beautiful place to show off to out-of-town guests.
 There’s so much to see and do for anyone who’s here for a visit — like grandparents, teen nieces and nephews, friends with new babies in tow.With so many options, we’ve pared it down to our top picks for playing tourist in the Newcastle region.

 Stroll along Anzac Memorial Walk